Frequently Asked Questions

 Q: What is your rate?

 A: I charge $225 per hour, with a minimum of $225 per session.
-I am a fairly fast tattooist and I feel this rate adequately compensates me for my time and all the behind-the-scenes work that goes into preparing for your tattoo.
+I am a fairly fast tattooist, and I feel this rate adequately compensates me for my time and all the behind-the-scenes work that goes into preparing for your tattoo.

 Q: Do you require a deposit?

 A: Yes.
-I ask for a $100 e-transfer deposit after I have excepted your request and given you a link to my booking calendar.
+I ask for a $100 e-transfer deposit after I have accepted your request and given you a link to my booking calendar.
 If you are getting a flash piece, this $100 goes towards the final price of your tattoo.
 If you are getting a custom piece, this will serve as a drawing fee and will not be taken off of the final price of your tattoo.

 Q: What types of projects are you most excited to take on?